Home » Blog » Europe » Portugal » Portugal Road Trip: FULL 14-Day Itinerary

 Beautiful views will be offered at the lighthouse at Cabo Carvoeiro or at a place you will find as Papôa Peniche on Google Maps – make sure you perpetuate yourselves by building a tiny stone tower beside the hundreds of others that are already there.
 You can top up a visit to Berlenga Island which is about seven miles from Peniche by going on a diving adventure.

-Go to the far end of the promontory and you will have a fantastic view towards the ocean and watch the waves break along the shore of little Ilha de Fora.
+Go to the far end of the promontory and you will have a fantastic view of the ocean and watch the waves break along the shore of little Ilha de Fora.

 Peniche beach camping